 Dear New Student:

-We require two forms from you by May 11: the mathematics questionnaire and the mathematics placement test.
+We require two forms from you by the posted deadline: the mathematics questionnaire and the mathematics placement test.

 The questionnaire contains a checklist on which to indicate to us the topics you have already studied in math or will have studied by the end of this school year.
 It is best if you and your teacher fill it out together.

 We use the mathematics placement test as an important tool, along with your transcript, SSAT quantitative score, and questionnaire, to place you in an appropriate mathematics course.
 The test is used to place all incoming students, and therefore younger students are not expected to complete much more than the first few pages.
 Please print out the test and take it seriously, carefully following these instructions: